 Car Hire Rome Fiumicino Airport

-Leonardo da Vinci-Fiumicino Airport in Rome, generally known as Fiumicino, is located 25km southwest of Rome city centre.
-It is the largest airport in Italy and the sixth-busiest in Europe, operating as a hub for Alitalia, Italy’s flag carrier.
-Car rental desks at Rome Fiumicino are located in Torre Uffici 2 - just follow the signs in the Domestic and International Arrivals areas.
+Generally known as Fiumicino, Rome Fiumicino Airport is located 25km southwest of Rome city centre.
+The sixth-busiest airport in Italy, Fiumicino deals with some 36 million passengers annually.
+Car rental desks are located in Torre Uffici 2: You'll find them by following the signs in the Domestic and International Arrivals areas.
 Domestic flights depart from passenger station Terminal A, domestic and international flights from Terminal B, and transatlantic flights from Terminal C. The other main airport in Rome is Rome Ciampino.

 Refer to your Nova Car Hire booking confirmation document for details of the precise location and opening hours of your specific car hire provider.
 A member of their staff will direct you to your rental car and provide details of your drop-off location.